Support Page Content

 English Department Scholarships

 The English department sponsors a number of scholarships for its students.
 Applications for these awards are accepted — and winners are announced — each Spring semester; the scholarships are then awarded the following Fall semester.
-Submit the general application form for consideration, along with additional materials as requested.

 - John F. Wilhelm Memorial Scholarship